||102 School of Music Building

 - have a minimum cumulative and LSU grade point average of 2.50 for entry into and continuation in upper (3000/4000) level education courses, including student teaching;

-- have passing scores on the Praxis Core Area Skills for Educators Exams or minimum ACT composite score of 22 or minimum SAT composite score of 1030;
+- have passing scores on all parts of the Praxis I Series or minimum ACT composite score of 22 or minimum SAT composite score of 1030;

 - pass the applied music upper-level examinations for music education majors;